qooode/aiopicks/README.md

   for each profile, and the service keeps track of how many movies and shows are available for exclusion on every refresh.
-- **OpenRouter orchestration** – Each lane request uses structured prompts, retry controls, and deterministic seeds to keep results grounded yet surprising.
+- **OpenRouter orchestration** – Each lane request uses structured prompts, retry controls, and deterministic seeds while OpenRouter routes the call to partner-hosted models through its unified API.
 - **Metadata bridging** – Connect the add-on to whichever Stremio-compatible metadata service you prefer so returned catalogs include posters, backdrops, and ID fields Stremio understands.
 - **Profile persistence** – Configuration overrides, AI seeds, and generated catalogs are stored